Llanfynydd

 Llanfynydd is a village, parish and community in Carmarthenshire, Wales.
 The community population at the 2021 census was 528.
 It lies some 10 miles (16 km) north-east of the county town, Carmarthen.
 Bordering it are the communities of Llansawel, Talley, Manordeilo and Salem, Llangathen, Llanegwad and Llanfihangel Rhos-y-Corn, all in Carmarthenshire.

 Heritage

 The Church in Wales parish church is a Grade II* listed building dedicated to St Egwad, a 7th-century bishop in Wales.
 The tower, probably the earliest part, dates from about 1400.
 The north aisle was added in the 16th century.
 The building was restored in 1861, when further windows were added.
 The only indication of a previous church further up the valley is in the name of a farm: Bryn-Yr-Eglwys ("Hill of the Church").

 In 1844 Llanfynydd was a parish of 11,000 acres and 1,358 inhabitants in Cathinog Hundred.
 By 1929 the population was down to 581.

 Worship

 Parish registers exist from 1692.
 The parish also has several chapels.
+Spite Chapel is one of the oldest Methodist causes in this part of Carmarthenshire.
+The current chapel building dates from 1838, and the cause’s origins go back to 1738.
+According to D. Simon Evans’s history of the chapel, the chapel was built in a field known as Cae’r Spite, part of Ffynnondysul farm.